evandrocoan/ITE/README.md

 ## Installation <sub><sub>[Go to Top](#ite---integrated-toolset-environment)</sub></sub>

 When following the installation steps, you are going to be prompted to install either the Stable or Development version.
-If you are planning to fix bugs and contribute to Sublime Text plugins development, you should choose the Development installation.
+If you are planning to fix bugs and contribute to Sublime Text plugins Development, you should choose the Development installation.
 But,
 if you are only looking to use things and report bugs,